-To avoid scratching a plastic surface while removing paint, don’t use methods that involve scrapping and sanding.
-Paint scrapers are sharp, and plastic is a light material prone to scratches.
+To avoid scratching the surface, don’t use paint removal methods that involve scrapping or sanding.
+Paint scrapers are sharp and will scratch a plastic surface.
+Sandpapers have a rough surface and will scratch a light material such as plastic.

 How To Remove Wet Spray Paint from Plastic?

-The easiest way to remove spray paint is while the coating is still wet.
-That’s because the paint particles haven’t hardened yet, and the coating hasn’t bonded to the surface properly.
+Note: The easiest way to remove spray paint is while the coating is still wet because the paint particles haven’t hardened yet, and the coating hasn’t bonded to the surface properly.

 1. Use Dish Soap